ACCLAB/DABEST-python/README.md

 1. **Repeated measures.** Augments the prior function for plotting (independent) multiple test groups versus a shared control; it can now do the same for repeated-measures experimental design.
 Together, these two methods can be used to replace both flavors of the 1-way ANOVA with an estimation analysis.

 2. **Proportional data.** Generates proportional bar plots, proportional differences, and calculates Cohen's h.
 Also enables plotting Sankey diagrams for paired binary data.
-This is the estimation graphic equivalent to a bar chart with Fischer's exact test.
+This is the estimation graphic equivalent to a bar chart with Fisher's exact test.

 3. **The ∆∆ plot.** Calculates the delta-delta (∆∆) for 2 × 2 experimental design and plots the four groups with their relevant effect sizes.
 This design can be used as a replacement for the 2 × 2 ANOVA.